adrianmmiller/SuperuserListBackup/README.md

 PLEASE NOTE: We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality (along with backup/restore for the magiskhide/deny list - i have modules for that too - see here: [Related Modules](#related-modules)) added natively to Magisk Manager via Magisk's Github, lets just say it was rejected, so here we are...

-**What it does/How it works:**
+---

+## **SuperuserListBackup Usage:**

+---

+1) Install SuperuserListBackupe module from [Releases section](https://github.com/adrianmmiller/SuperuserListBackup/releases/latest) via Magisk Manager or Fox Module Manager

+    This:

     - Queries the magisk.db policies table
     - Grabs all the UID's and formats them into a single line for array iteration
     - Queries the package list to match the uid to the package name (pm list packages --uid <uid>) and formats the results
     - Writes the package names to the backup file (/storage/emulated/0/SuperUserList.txt)

-The only active file in the entire module is /common/install.sh, and it is commented.

-**Usage:**

-- Install SuperuserListBackupe module from [Releases section](https://github.com/adrianmmiller/SuperuserListBackup/releases/latest) via Magisk Manager or Fox Module Manager
+2) Copy /sdcard/SuperuserList.txt off device for safe keeping

 The module will create a logfile (/storage/emulated/0/SuperUserListBackup.log) on install, which mirrors the information onscreen.
 If you have any issues, you'll need to start by looking there, and by opening an issue on this repo's Issues

 The module will remain installed, unless removed, after the process completes.